Vaso-Lo/Responsive-Page/README.md

 # Responsive-Page
-Creating a simple responsive page as part of a course's exercise.
+A simple responsive page as part of a course's exercise.